grpc/grpc-web/README.md

 [roadmap](https://github.com/grpc/grpc-web/blob/master/ROADMAP.md) doc.

-## Quick Demo
+## Quick Start Guide: Hello World

+You can follow the [Hello World Guide][] to get started with gRPC-Web quickly.

+From the guide, you will learn how to
+ - Define your service using protocol buffers
+ - Implement a simple gRPC Service using NodeJS
+ - Configure the Envoy proxy
+ - Generate protobuf message classes and client service stub for the client
+ - Compile all the JS dependencies into a static library that can be consumed by the browser easily

+## Advanced Demo: Browser Echo App

-Try gRPC-Web and run a quick Echo example from the browser!
+You can also try to run a more advanced Echo app from the browser with a streaming example.

 From the repo root directory: